emoon/minifb/README.md

 #### OpenGL API backend (Windows)

-Now, by default, OpenGL backend is used, instead of Windows GDI, because it is faster.
-To maintain compatibility with old computers an OpenGL 1.5 context is created (no shaders needed).
+By default, the OpenGL backend is used instead of Windows GDI because it is faster.
+To maintain compatibility with older computers, an OpenGL 1.5 context is created (no shaders needed).

 To enable or disable OpenGL just use a CMake flag: